muze-innovation/totem-otp/README.md

     resendAllowedAtMs: number
 }

+export interface IValidationReceipt {
     /**
+     * This information has been validated.
+     */
+    target: IOTPTarget

+    /**
+     * The validation purpose
+     */
+    purpose: string[]

+    /**
+     * The receipt only valid until
+     */
+    expiresAtMs: number
+}

+/**
  * The message delivery service
  */
 export interface IDeliveryAgent {
     /**
-     * Calling this when framework has computed the OTP value
+     * Calling this when framework has computed the OTP value *
      * @param otp the value & target of the OTP to deliver to.
      * @returns receipt_id of the delivery
      */
     sendMessageToAudience(otp: IOTPValue): Promise<string>
+}

+export interface IValidationReceiptGenerator {

+    /**
+     * Create a validation receipt string.
+     *
+     * @param otp the receipt would generated based on this IOTPValue.
+(IOTPValue.headers)
+     * @param purpose the purpose to be encoded into this token.
+     * @return string the receipt computed.
+     */
+    createValidationReceipt(otp: IOTPValue, purpose: string[]): Promise<string>

+    /**
+     * From given validation receipt string generate the receipt.
+     *
+     * @param reference the reference that used for creating this receipt.
+This parameter can be opt-in to use it to provide extra security.
+     * @param receipt the actual receipt itself.
+     * @return IValidationReceipt the receipt payload that this token represents.
+     */
+    validateReceipt(reference: string, receipt: string): Promise<IValidationReceipt>
 }

 /**